 For the money, they are the best you can buy.
 Expect to pay more than 3 times the price in your local store and they may just be a pull-down screen.
-Mine came with a slight wave in the bottom of the screen but that came out just by extending the projector screen and using a hair dryer on low setting front and back while I pulled down.
+Mine came with a slight wave at the bottom of the screen but that came out just by extending the projector screen and using a hairdryer on low setting front and back while I pulled down.
 The screen wave came right out.

 I mounted my projector screen on the roof using drywall plugs.
 It is very sturdy.
 If you can screw into wood battens that will be better.

 I mounted the wired controller to the wall and placed the Infrared wireless controller on the coffee table both work well.
 The IR remote works from both the living room and the dining room.
 We even replicated the IR codes to a Logitech learning remote for full home cinema control.

 Mount Home Theatre Projector

 A low-profile projector mount is perfect to keep your projector up high and out-of-the-way for children.
 This Vogel EPC 6545 is a little expensive but so worth it.
 It has a quick release so you can remove the projector to clean filters.
 The Vogel low profile so hugs the ceiling nicely.